ZhiwenShao/ARL/README.md

   - Add the content of "caffe.proto" into "src/caffe/proto"
   - Add "tools/convert_data.cpp" into "tools"
 - New implementations used in our paper:
-  - au_mask_based_land_layer: generate attention maps given the locations of landmarks
   - division_layer: divide a feature map into multiple identical subparts
   - combination_layer: combine mutiple sub feature maps
-  - data_layer and data_transform_layer: the processing of landmarks in the case of mirroring faces is added
-  - align_data_transform_layer: reset the order and change the coordinates for landmarks in the cases of mirroring and cropping
-  - dice_coef_loss_layer: Dice coefficient loss
+  - multi_stage_meanfield_au3: fully-connected conditional random field
-  - softmax_loss_layer: the weighting for the loss of each element is added
+  - sigmoid_cross_entropy_loss_layer: the weighting for the loss of each element is added
-  - euclidean_loss_layer: the weighting for the loss of each element and the normalizing with inter-ocular distance are added
+  - euclidean_loss_layer: used for AU intensity estimation: weighting the loss of each element, and setting the gradient as zero when the corresponding AU label is missing.
-  - convert_data: convert the AU and landmark labels, weights, and reflect_49 to leveldb or lmdb
+  - convert_data: convert the AU labels and weights to leveldb or lmdb
 - Build Caffe

 ## Datasets
 [BP4D](http://www.cs.binghamton.edu/~lijun/Research/3DFE/3DFE_Analysis.html) and [DISFA](http://www.engr.du.edu/mmahoor/DISFA.htm)

-The 3-fold partitions of both BP4D and DISFA are provided in the folder "data", in which the path file of DISFA contains each frame of videos
+The 3-fold partitions of both BP4D and DISFA can be found [here](https://github.com/ZhiwenShao/JAANet/tree/master/data)

 ## Preprocessing
 - Prepare the training data